-The RNA is a ribonucleic acid different from the DNA.
+The RNA is a ribonucleic acid which is different from the DNA.
 Different RNA molecules are present in our cells for performing different functions.

-Three major types of RNA are involved in different biological functions.
+Three major types of RNA are involved in protein translation.
 The tRNA transfer codon, the mRNA passes messages for creating protein and the rRNA facilitates site for translation.

 In addition to these three major types of RNA, several different types of smaller RNAs are also present in a cell which protects the cell from the exogenous RNA attacks and helps in the gene regulation.

 These smaller, non-coding RNAs are major constituents of gene silencing and involved in the mechanism of gene regulation called RNA interference or RNAi.

 RNA interference is a sequence-specific mRNA degradation process which regulates gene expression.
 The RNA interference is mediated by the smaller RNA molecules called miRNA or siRNA.

 Both types of smaller RNA molecules mediates gene regulation using the same mechanism.